Summary of Health Care Financial Assistance Policy

-- Complete the Community Financial Assistance Application form and include required
+- Complete the Community Financial Assistance Application and include required supporting documents.

-—A payment plan will consider your financial situation to set payments that you can
+- A payment plan will consider your financial situation to set payments that you can manage.

 If a patient is eligible for financial assistance, the patient’s out-of-pocket expense will be determined by use by use of the Mary Free Bed Community Financial Aid Sliding Fee Schedule.
 Eligible applicants will receive the following assistance.

-The balances due from uninsured patients will first be reduced according to MFB’s Amount Generally Billed.
-Patients, or patient guarantors, eligible for Community Financial Assistance will be provided additional discounts according to the following schedule, based on the family income of the patient, or the patient’s guarantor.
+The balances due from uninsured patients will first be reduced according to Mary Free Bed’s Amount Generally Billed.
+Patients, or patient guarantors, eligible for Community Financial Assistance will be provided additional discounts according to the following schedule, based on the family income of the patient, or the patient’s guarantor: